zsakowitz/esbuild-template/README.md

-This is a single-page application template which uses esbuild.
+This is a single-page application template which uses esbuild, tailwindcss, TypeScript, and Bun.

 ## Your code